 If you have ongoing side effects

 Most of the time side effects can be controlled or managed.
-But for a few people, they can be more troubling.
-If this happens, make sure you talk to your doctor or nurse.
+But for a few people, they can be more difficult to manage.
+If this happens, talk to your doctor or nurse.
 They can usually suggest ways to improve your side effects.
-If things don’t improve, go back to your doctor or nurse.
+If things do not improve, go back to your doctor or nurse.
 They may suggest you try something else.

-It is important not to stop taking tamoxifen without telling your doctor, as this may affect the success of your treatment.
-If side effects can’t be managed, your doctor may suggest you take a different type of hormonal therapy.
+It is important not to stop taking tamoxifen without telling your doctor.
+Stopping may affect the success of your treatment.
+If side effects cannot be managed, your doctor may suggest you take a different type of hormonal therapy.

 Your doctor will advise you not to get pregnant or make someone pregnant while having this treatment.
 The drugs may harm a developing baby.
 It is important to use contraception during your treatment and for a while after treatment finishes.
 Your doctor, nurse or pharmacist can tell you more about this.